artidoro/qlora/README.md

-# ZoQLoRA: Efficient Finetuning of Quantized LLMs With ZeRO and LoRA
+# ZeQLoRA: Efficient Finetuning of Quantized LLMs With ZeRO and LoRA

 **Performance**